kennywall/import-test/_posts/2009-12-15-mobile-data-gathering.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>While playing around with Google Fusion Tables tonight I came across the Open Data Kit (ODK).
+{% include JB/setup %}While playing around with Google Fusion Tables tonight I came across the Open Data Kit (ODK).
 Open Data Kit (ODK) is a suite of tools to help organizations collect, aggregate and visualize their data.
 The project's goals are to make open-source and standards-based tools which are easy to try, easy to use, easy to modify and easy to scale.
 The project consists of: